 - Once stuffing is in body, use hot glue around the top

-4. Make the arms
+4. Make the arms for gnome

 - Cut two equal sized fabric strips for arms.
 Mine were cut at 4 x 9 inches.
 If you want arms wider than 2 inches, make the appropriate adjustments.
 Also note, my arms were too long for this gnome’s body, but it worked out ok.